blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 - North: Passage to 13, damp air
 - West: passageway to 16
 - South: Hidden passageway inside vault leads to 20
+- East: Tunnel 30ft up on wall leads to 15

 ### 18 Trapped Room
 Room has an inch of water in it flowing south